crowdsecurity/crowdsec-docs/crowdsec-docs/docs/parsers/create.md

 ```

-We can see that our parser captured all the relevant information were properly captured, and those should be enough to create scenarios further down the line.
+We can see that our parser captured all the relevant information, and it should be enough to create scenarios further down the line.

 Again, further inspection with `cscli hubtest inspect` will show us more about what happened :